 Hover over the green dots to discover how we’re making the renewable gas future a reality

 Gas is essential to our economy and modern lifestyles, supplying almost half of Australia’s household energy.
 But there is more we can do.
 As a business we are responding, taking active steps to sustainable gas delivery today and tomorrow.
-On our distribution networks, we are targeting volumes of 10% renewable gas by volume by 2030, and offering 100% renewable gas to new home estates by no later than 2025.
+On our distribution networks, we are targeting volumes of 10% renewable gas by volume by 2030.
 Our aim is to transition our distribution networks to 100% renewable gas by 2040 as a stretch target and by no later than 2050.
 This is consistent with Australian state and territory ambitions which collectively target being net zero carbon by 2050.